dojo/docs/quickstart/internationalization/number-and-currency-formatting.rst

  :linenos:

  <script type="text/javascript">
-   // the page must specify djConfig.extraLocale: 'zh-cn'
+   // the page must specify dojoConfig.extraLocale: 'zh-cn'
    // to bootstrap the environment with support for an extra locale dojo.require("dojo.date.locale");